 4. How much do I need to invest every month to achieve my retirement goal?

 “Indians are great savers” sorry “Indians were great savers”.
 The new generation is in some different mood they would like to enjoy the present & have no idea about future.
 If you have just started to work & would like to have a very simple lifestyle & retirement at age of 60 you can do it with saving (read investing) 10% of your income.
 If you are planning for an early retirement start with 20% savings.
 Another rule says if you are in your early 30s Save 10% for basics, 15% for comfort, 20% to escape.
 If you are late by decade add 5% more in each category.

 Watch This Video for 5 Steps of Financial Planning –

 Insurance rules of thumb

 5. How much insurance should I have?

 Here insurance means insurance.
-Rule says one should have sum assured of 8-10 times of his yearly income.
+The rule says one should have a sum assured of 8-10 times of his yearly income.
 I think this rule is far from perfect but still can be used as starting point.
 This does not take care of any of your goals, liabilities & even complete expenses.
-Some modified version of this rule says that if you are in early 30s insurance should be 12-15 times of your annual income & if you are in 50s take 6-8 times.
+Some modified version of this rule says that if you are in your early 30s insurance should be 12-15 times your annual income & if you are in your 50s take 6-8 times.